joenan/angular-two-endpoints-asynchronous-merge/README.md

 # Demo
-This project was created using Angular 8, TypeScript, JavaScript, ES5/6, HTML5, CSS3 and Bootstrap 4
+This project was created using Angular 8, TypeScript, ES5/6, HTML5, CSS3 and Bootstrap 4

 The demo for this application can be found here https://stagingapp.live/axel-springer-angular/